arras-energy/gridlabd-old/README.md

 *Note*: This fork of [GridLAB-D](https://github.com/gridlab-d/gridlab-d) does not support MS Windows directly.
 You must use docker or a virtual machine running linux.

-Normally on Linux and Mac OS X developers should use the `install.sh` script to setup the system, perform the initial build, and install GridLAB-D for all users on the system. *Do not* run the install.sh script with sudo, as that will create a broken install.
-The script itself selectively uses sudo only where necessary.
+Normally on Linux and Mac OS X developers should use the `setup.sh` script to setup the system for GridLAB-D. *Do not* run the `build.sh` scripts with sudo, as that will create a broken install.

 ~~~
-host% git clone https://source.gridlabd.us/ gridlabd
+$ git clone https://code.gridlabd.us/ [-b BRANCH] gridlabd
-host% gridlabd/install.sh
+$ ./setup.sh
+$ ./build.sh
 ~~~

 ### Docker

 Developers should use a slightly modified install script to work on the develop branch, or to test fast-install images they have created on their own branches:

 ~~~